 “Then-current” terms is a way that the franchisor is able to amend the terms and conditions of the initial Franchise Agreement.
 Often, the franchisor uses this as an opportunity to raise royalty fees or limit rights and protections of the franchisee.

-Updates or upgrades is another financial burden on the franchisee that often seems to come out of left field.
-Many franchises require their facility or outlet be upgraded each year with new systems, products, etc. Fitness franchises, for instance, frequently require that the franchisee upgrade or update all machines once every several years.
-This is an extra finance that the franchisee should consider.
+Updates or upgrades is another financial burden on the franchisee that often seems to come out of the left field.
+Many franchises require their facility or outlet to be upgraded each year with new systems, products, etc. Fitness franchises, for instance, frequently require that the franchisee upgrade or update all machines once every several years.
+This is extra finance that the franchisee should consider.

 Should you decide to renew your franchise, make sure that you know the date by which you must notice the franchisor.
 Also take extreme care in avoiding any activity that may be considered a breach of the franchise agreement.
 Review the system’s current standards and be sure that you are able to comply.
 Finally, understand the difficulty that comes with the renewal process.
 The franchisor may try to alter the terms and conditions to your detriment.
 Be prepared to counter this possibility.